lynn-ling-lo/lynn-ling-lo.github.io/_pages/about.md

 I am actively looking for motivated students and researchers interested in computer vision, multimedia, and generative AI.
 Prospective Ph.D. students, undergraduate researchers, and research assistants are welcome to reach out if they are interested in working with me or exploring potential research opportunities.
 **Please note that M.S. positions for Fall 2027 are currently full.**

-If you have exciting research ideas, potential collaboration opportunities, or would simply like to connect, please feel free to get in touch:)
+If you have exciting research ideas, potential collaboration opportunities, or would simply like to connect, please also feel free to get in touch:)